Sophie Buxhoeveden: Lady-in-waiting

 In her youth, she was a part of the social life of St. Petersburg.
 Buxhoeveden was chosen as an honorary Lady in Waiting to the Tsarina in 1904, and became an official Lady in Waiting in 1913.
 She was nicknamed "Isa" by the Tsarina and her four daughters and, during World War I, was often chosen by the Tsarina to accompany the four grand duchesses to official duties.

 She had no time for Grigori Rasputin, but witnessed his miracles first-hand and was baffled by his powers.
 Alexandra would have liked her to accept Rasputin as a holy man, but knew Buxhoeveden's opinion was not likely to be changed.
 The fact she kept her negative opinion to herself was appreciated by the Empress, who knew Buxhoeveden would say nothing to discredit her.

 She followed the family to exile in Siberia following the Russian Revolution of 1917.
-She was released by the Bolsheviks, unlike many of the other people in the family's entourage, most likely because they mistook her Danish name for Swedish (She was Baltic German).
+She was released by the Bolsheviks, unlike many of the other people in the family's entourage, most likely because they mistook her Danish name for Swedish (she was Baltic German) and assumed she was a foreign national.
 The Bolsheviks did not imprison foreign nationals in fear of reprisals from other nations.
 Sophie spent many months on the run across Siberia, with other members of the royal household, including Gibbes, Alexandra Tegleva, and Gilliard.
 She was only allowed safe passage out of Russia when she made it to Omsk, which was then under the control of the Russian White Army and the British Military.
 Her experiences can be read in her book "Left Behind."